abhi266raj/SocialNetwork/README.md

 ## Perfomance
 - Image Cached via CachedAsyncImage
 - Video perfomance via - Showing image thumb while video is loading to improve feel
+- Video not cahced but only image.
+- Network response not cached as they change.

+## Unfixed things
+- Gitignore is not setup